AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 * ASL3 Menu (asl-menu)
 * Allmon3
 * Web-based administration
+* A nice landing page

+**You must use the Raspberry Pi Imager** even if you prefer another imager and carefully follow the instructions below.
+Failure to do so will result in a system that won't boot or that you will not be able to login to.

 You will install an image on a microSD card and go.
 This is the simplest install.
 For most nodes, the menus will walk you through the setup. **Note: a minimum SD card size